-Freezer Breakfast Burritos make mornings super easy!
-Just a few seconds in the microwave and you have a hearty, delicious breakfast on the go!
+Freezer Breakfast Burritos make mornings on the go easy!
+Heat in the microwave from frozen and in minutes you have a hearty and delicious meal!

 Breakfast is so easily skipped on busy mornings; we don’t always have time to make our favorites like Corned Beef Hash with drippy fried eggs.
 Recipes like these breakfast burritos and make ahead casseroles like this Sausage Breakfast Casserole are the best way to make mornings easy and delicious!